RolandM99/Leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

 1. First clone the project with the command git clone https://github.com/RolandM99/Leaderboard.git
-2. Then run the command `npm install` in your terminal to open the project in your browser
+2. Then run the command `npm install` in your terminal to install all package
 3. run `npm start` for starting the project in your browser
-4. `npm run test` for testing the App
-5. [optional] You can even fork the project
+4. [optional] You can even fork the project

 👤 **Authour:** **Roland Manful Mweze**